Leveraging Enterprise Analytics for Competitive Advantage

 Building a Data-Driven Culture

-For analytics to truly deliver a competitive advantage, it needs to be embraced by the entire organization, not just the IT department.
+For analytics and market intelligence to truly deliver a competitive advantage, they need to be embraced by the entire organization, not just the IT department.
 Businesses need to foster a data-driven culture where employees value the importance of data and understand how to use data insights to inform their work.
 This may involve employee training programs to improve data literacy and build confidence in using data.

 Enterprise Analytics